GATE 2021

 Important Notes:

-- If a candidate has passed any one of the qualifying examinations as given above in 2018 or earlier then such candidates have to submit the course completion certificate/degree certificate/membership certificate/professional certificate and provisional certificate issued by the society or institute.
+If a candidate has passed any one of the qualifying examinations as given above or earlier then such candidates have to submit the course completion certificate/degree certificate/membership certificate/professional certificate and provisional certificate issued by the society or institute.

-- If any candidate is expected to complete any one of the qualifying degrees in 2021 or later as given above then such candidate has to submit a certificate from Principal or a copy of marks card for section A of AMIE.
+If any candidate is expected to complete any one of the qualifying degrees in 2022 or later as given above then such candidate has to submit a certificate from the Principal or a copy of marks card for section A of AMIE.

 Documents for Reserved Category

-- OBC certificate is not required in taking GATE Exam but it will be mandated to present while taking admission.
+OBC certificate is not required in taking the GATE Exam but it will be mandated to present while taking admission.

 Authorities empowered to issue SC/ST Certificate are mentioned below: